-AFFORDABLE PURC HASE ACCOMMODATION Rent-To-Buy Products Rent-to-buy schemes are typically a form of vendor finance, where a purchaser may pay a small deposit and more than market rent, with th balance going towards paying off the home.
+AFFORDABLE PURCHASE ACCOMMODATION Rent-To-Buy Rent-to-buy schemes are typically a form of vendor finance, where a Products purchaser may pay a small deposit and more than market rent, with the balance going towards paying off the home.
 Ownership remains with the vendor until the transaction is complete.
-51 Other schemes operated by public or community sector housing providers have provided for all or portion of rent normally paid to go toward building up equity in the home.
+52 Other schemes operated by public or community sector housing providers have provided for all or a portion of rent normally paid to go toward building up equity in the home.
 This has included sale to sitting tenants.
-Shared-Equity Products The cost of purchase is shared with an equity partner (preferably a publi or community-housing provider).
-Housing is kept 'affordable' in perpetuit through contractual arrangements (e.g. secured through a deed of sal and/or covenant against title) that provides for buy-back by the equit partner at an appropriate share of equity and capital gain when the low- to moderate-income purchaser wants to sell.
-The share is then sold to anothe purchaser who needs affordable housing.
-Alternatively, when the dwellin, is sold, the sale price, including any capital gain, is split between the equit partners.
-Other states including WA have a more developed sector that
+Shared-Equity Products The cost of purchase is shared with an equity partner (preferably a public or community-housing provider).
+Housing is kept 'affordable' in perpetuity through contractual arrangements (e.g. secured through a deed of sale and/or covenant against title) that provides for buy-back by the equity partner at an appropriate share of equity and capital gain when the low- to moderate-income purchaser wants to sell.
+The share is then sold to another purchaser who needs affordable housing.
+Alternatively, when the dwelling is sold, the sale price, including any capital gain, is split between the equity partners.
+Other states including WA have a more developed sector than

-51 Consumer protection agencies, such as NSW Fair Trading publish warnings against such schemes where they are operated privately (as distinct from schemes offered by a social housing provider).
-98
+52 Consumer protection agencies, such as NSW Fair Trading publish warnings against such schemes where they are operated privately (as distinct from schemes offered by a social housing provider).